Localization, Convexity, and Star Aggregation: Applications

-On the other hand, for an arbitrary class $\c L$ taking values in $[0,1]$ subject to the log loss, the regularized star estimator $\tilde f_{\d'}'$ attains the rates on the right, with $\d'$ of the same order as $\c E(\tilde f_{\d'}')$.
+On the other hand, for an arbitrary class $\c L$ taking values in $[0,1]$ subject to the log loss, the regularized star estimator $\tilde f_{\d'}'$\textemdash for appropriately chosen $\d'$\textemdash attains the rates appearing on the right.